Catriona MacColl: Gates of Hell trilogy

+Subsequent work

-She has also appeared in such films as Hawk the Slayer (1980), Afraid of the Dark (1991), A Good Year (2006), and most recently, the 2011 anthology film The Theatre Bizarre.
+She has also appeared in such films as Hawk the Slayer (1980), Afraid of the Dark (1991), A Good Year (2006), and the 2011 horror anthology film The Theatre Bizarre.

 She also starred in the Swiss short comedy film Employé du mois.
+In 1988, she starred in Pierre Bourgeade's play The Eagle and the Serpent in London.

 MacColl has had a successful career in television.
 In 1978 she made her television debut in the French series Il était un musicien.
 Her credits include the mystery series Sherlock Holmes and Doctor Watson, the short-lived BBC series Squadron, the mini-series The Last Days of Pompeii, Dempsey and Makepeace, The Hardy Boys, and the French soap opera Plus belle la vie.

 Personal life

 MacColl was married to actor Jon Finch from 1982 to 1987 and lives in France.